WLAW (AM)

-WLAW (1490 AM) is a radio station licensed to Whitehall, Michigan.
-The station broadcasts at 1490 kHz, simulcasting sister station WLAW-FM, and is owned by Cumulus Media.
+WLAW (1490 kHz) was an AM radio station licensed to Whitehall, Michigan.
+The station simulcasted sister station WLAW-FM, and was owned by Cumulus Media.

 As WUBR ("The Bear"), the station played adult standards.
 Later, the format changed to sports, carrying ESPN Radio.
 In December 2005, the station switched to a talk format, but returned to sports in simulcast with WJRW following the January 2019 discontinuation of WBBL-FM's sports format.